 - sales prices

 - min/max stock level targets

 - transportation costs

 - customer priorities

-Once generated, the optimized plan is sent back to the ERP system as a firm planned distribution proposals.
-The next planning cycle can now make use of this information to achieve improved delivery service and lower supply costs.
+Once generated, the optimized plan is sent back to the ERP system as a firm planned distribution proposal.
+The next planning cycle can now use this information to achieve improved delivery service and lower supply costs.

 If you’re interested in this topic, you should also check out our White Paper, Setting the Optimal Safety Stock.